Stint (producer)

 Ajay Bhattacharyya, known professionally as Stint, is a Canadian record producer and songwriter.
-He has produced songs for Gallant, MØ, Carly Rae Jepsen, Demi Lovato, NAO and Zara Larsson.
+He has produced songs for Kesha, Gallant, MØ, Carly Rae Jepsen, Demi Lovato, NAO and Zara Larsson.

 Career

 Stint was born and raised in Victoria, British Columbia.
 He attended Vancouver Film School, where he studied sound design.
 He is best known for his work with Gallant, producing and co-writing the majority of his debut album, Ology which was nominated for Best Urban Contemporary Album at the 2017 Grammy Awards.
-He has produced for NAO, Banks, Santigold, AlunaGeorge, Carly Rae Jepsen, among others.
+He has produced for NAO, HEALTH, Banks, Santigold, AlunaGeorge, Carly Rae Jepsen, among others.
 He has also released remixes of artists such as Q-Tip, Lana Del Rey, Kent Jones, and Young The Giant.
 His remix for West Coast peaked at number 1 on Hype Machine.